 “We are determined to deliver superior medical treatment tailored to each individual patient.”

 “We are committed to providing top quality health care that is sympathetic to the needs of our patients.”

 The results showed that descriptions with more feminine wording were more appealing and would get more female applicants than descriptions with more masculine wording.

 We know that individuals considering applying for a job are looking as much in a job description for clues about a company’s environment as they are at the role itself.
 For example, a woman reading a job description boasting a company’s “beer Thursdays” or “foosball competitions” may assume a company is most friendly to people from a certain type of background.
-Use TalVista’s getting started to create a job description that strikes a gender-neutral tone and that better conveys to your potential applicants: “We are a company that values all kinds of people”.
+Our job description optimizer allows you to create job descriptions that strike a gender-neutral tone, and that better conveys to your potential applicants: “We are a company that values all kinds of people.”

 Why do you suggest saying "salary negotiable"?